 Personally, I like to estimate what I think my ending balance will come in at when I sit down to create my new budget, as I usually prepare my new budget a few days before the new budget period begins.

 I will enter my estimate in the “planned” line, and when I close out my current budget period, I will then enter the Ending Balance amount in the “actual” column in the Beginning Balance line on the new budget worksheet.

 If you’re unsure of why we would enter the Ending Balance as “income” in the next budget, remember what we touched on earlier – when budgeting, we are classifying everything as either income or an expense.

-This step is not required to balance your budget, however, I think it’s a good habit to get into.
+This step is not required to balance your budget; however, it’s a good habit to get into.

-For me, it serves as a reminder that I did, in fact, balance the previous budget period and an indicator that no additional transactions occurred between the time I closed out one budget and began a new one.
+It can serve as a reminder that you did, in fact, balance the previous budget period and an indicator that no additional transactions occurred between the time you closed out one budget and began a new one.